mshriver/instruqt/idm-workshop-1/04-hostbasedaccesscontrol/assignment.md

   Not matched rules: allow_systemd-user
 </pre>

-Now try at the command line to ssh from the idmserver in your environment to the idmclient as bob.
+Now try at the command line to ssh from the idmserver in your environment to the idmclient as ***bob***.
 What happens?
+Now try at the command line to ssh from the idmserver in your environment to the idmclient as ***alice***.
+What happens?

+Is this what you expected?

 You have successfully completed the section on HBAC rules.
 Let's look at sudo rules next.